 Weddings were always eventful for Parker and me beyond what we were there for.
 And it was usually due to seeing those family members that we generally did not see at any other time.
 When Ginny and Bill got married, Bill introduced us to his gay nephew, Kevin, and his boyfriend, Vince.
 We were all within a year or three in age and had many similar interests.
 As a result, we eventually became good friends.
 They provided a kind of touch point for our same-sex relationship status, so we didn’t feel isolated in our suburban home.
-We’d all go to the beach, a concert, an all-ages club, or even just the movies.
+We’d all go to the beach, concerts, an all-ages club, or even just the movies.
 It was cool to go as a group to see the newest gay-themed movie at the art cinema or the Gay & Lesbian Film Festival.
 When Parker and I had no plans, we did have a lot of sex to fill the void (excuse the pun).
 But we couldn’t stay locked in the house having incredibly satisfying sex all the time.
 While it was fun to live like gay porn stars, we needed to explore other interests, too.

 Unfortunately, after two years and many fun summer afternoons, Kevin and Vince split up.
 I guess it’s almost inevitable with first relationships.
 We considered Kevin and Vince our contemporaries (even though I was slightly older), but they didn’t have a wealth of experiences with other guys.
 Yes, Parker was my first gay relationship, but he wasn’t my first relationship.
 And I was not Parker’s first.
 It definitely helps to have had some exposure to what’s out there to know what it is you want.
 Bad past relationships help foster better choices for new ones.
 It seemed that Kevin was a bit of a control freak, but Vince was very meek.
 Were they a mismatched couple?
 Maybe.
 Yet sometimes a meek person needs a partner with a stronger personality to help get things done.
 After their split, I felt bad because we kind of drifted apart.